Sendai Tanabata Matsuri (仙台七夕まつり)

 The two fell madly in love and were married but then trouble arose.
 Princess Orihime and Hikoboshi both stopped working which caused Orihime’s father to become exceptionally angry.
 He forbade them to be together while his daughter pleaded with him.

-Due to the love for his daughter he allowed the two lovers to meet once a year on the 7th day of the 7th month should they both continue with their jobs.
+Due to his love for his daughter, he allowed the two lovers to meet once a year on the 7th day of the 7th month should they both continue with their jobs.

 But since the Milky Way is difficult to cross, the only way Princess Orihime can make it across the river is when a flock of magpies comes to help make a bridge for her.
 This, if it rains on Tanabata, the magpies cannot come and help her and the two have to wait another year before they can meet.
 Which is why Japanese people always wish for good weather in Tanabata.

 The Events of Sendai Tanabata